How to Write a Marketing Plan + Templates & Examples

 To increase our conversion of new customers, we will add a function to the website where people can sign up for emails about upcoming promotions and store events.
 We can also add links to shop in popular social media marketing channels like Facebook and Instagram.
 People who visit the site without buying anything will be able to chat with one of our associates if they have any questions or concerns about his/her purchase.

 We will also promote samples of games and apps so kids can try out before they buy them, and free events where parents can play with the products their children want before they buy them at home.
-To encourage past customers to refer friends and family members, we will offer discounts and exclusive offers for repeat, as well as publish reviews from happy customers on our website and social media.
+To encourage past customers to refer friends and family members, we will offer discounts and exclusive offers for repeat, as well as publish reviews from happy customers on our website and on social media platforms.

 To increase conversions of people who visit the site but do not buy anything initially, we will highlight products that are currently on sale or offer special discounts for first-time customers.
 We will also create content that explains how to use common devices like laptops, tablets, and smartphones.
 This will increase our conversion rates by ensuring people are familiar with the products they want to buy before arriving on site.